axelarnetwork/interchain-governance-orchestrator/docs/deployment.md

 # Deployment Guide

-This guide will walk you through the process of deploying `ProposalExecutor` and `InterchainProposalSender` contracts.
+Welcome to this comprehensive guide that outlines the deployment process for `ProposalExecutor` and (optionally) `InterchainProposalSender` contracts.
+We aim to ensure a seamless and reliable deployment experience.

+Our deployment script adopts the `CREATE3` approach, an innovative strategy that ensures the deployed contract address remains consistent across varying EVM chains.

+This methodology enhances consistency and synchronization across chains, streamlining the deployment process and reducing the complexity of contract management.

+Let's dive into the steps required.

 ## Prerequisites

-Before starting, make sure to complete the following steps:
+Before we begin, ensure the following steps are complete:

-1. Install necessary packages using the command: `yarn install`.
+1. Install the necessary packages using the command: `yarn install`.
 2. Set up the environment variables.
 This can be done by creating a `.env` file based on the provided `.env.example`.

 ## Deployment Steps

-Here's how you can deploy the contracts:
+Here are the steps to deploy the contracts:

-- To deploy the `ProposalExecutor` contract only, use the following command:
+- To deploy the `ProposalExecutor` contract exclusively, use the following command:

 ```bash
  yarn deploy --tags ProposalExecutor --network {chainName}